 - Swelling

 - Infection

 - Numbness or tingling

 - Bones not fusing together (non union) is common after this operation

-- DVT (deep vein thrombosis).
+- DVT (deep vein thrombosis)

+- Sometimes there is a need for further surgery to remove metal work or for non-union.

 Smoking dramatically increases the risk of the bones not fusing together by 16 times and it slows down wound healing.
 If the joint does not fuse fully, you may need another operation with further bone grafting.
 Please try to stop smoking before your surgery.
-If you need help with this you can be referred to New Leaf for smoking cessation advice.
+If you need help with this you can be referred to Smoke Free Life for smoking cessation advice.